 Pervida’s sparkling functional water comes in three tasty flavors: citrus, berry acai, and hawaiian blue ginger.
-They contain nutraceuticals, which are chemicals naturally found in plants and other organic matter that benefit health (Pervida).
+They contain nutraceuticals: chemicals naturally found in plants and other organic matter that benefit health (Pervida).
 These drinks utilize nutritional immunological science to harvest nutraceuticals, creating a product rich in antioxidants and vitamins.

 With the combination of two fields:

-nutrition and immunology, Dr. Josep Bassaganya-Riera has brought new perspectives to bear on how various autoimmune diseases can be managed.
+Nutrition and immunology, Dr. Josep Bassaganya-Riera brings new perspectives to bear on how various autoimmune diseases can be managed.
 Whether it’s Landos Biopharma’s development of new drug BT-11, or a fizzy drink like Pervida, both offer alternative solutions for IBD patients by targeting the gut microbiome to improve health!

 Have you heard/used any other products that address symptoms of IBD?
 Let us know your experiences in the comments below!